-OVERVIEW: Founded in 2002, the Sarah and Ross Perot Jr. Foundation is the philanthropic vehicle of billionaire Ross Perot Jr. and his wife Sarah.
-Much of their grantmaking takes place in Dallas, and Texas at large.
+OVERVIEW: The Sarah and Ross Perot Jr. Foundation is the philanthropic vehicle of billionaire Ross Perot Jr. and his wife, Sarah, who give towards education, arts and culture, environment, and religious organizations in Dallas and Texas at large.

-PROFILE: Son of businessman and politician Ross Perot and his wife Margot, Henry Ross Perot, Jr. hasn't just lived in his father's shadow.
-Born and raised in Dallas, Texas, Perot graduated from St. Mark's School of Texas in 1977, and later went to Vanderbilt University.
+PROFILE: Founded in 2002, the Sarah and Ross Perot Jr. Foundation is the philanthropic vehicle of billionaire Ross Perot Jr. and his wife, Sarah.
+Son of businessman and politician Ross Perot and his wife, Margot, Henry Ross Perot, Jr. was born and raised in Dallas, Texas.
+Perot graduated from St. Mark's School of Texas in 1977, and later went to Vanderbilt University.
 He served in the U.S. Air Force for eight and a half years and then as chairman of the Air Force Memorial Foundation.
 Perot has also expanded his family fortunes, largely through real estate.
-He also sits on the Board of Trustees of St. Mark's School of Texas, Southern Methodist University, and Vanderbilt University.
+Grantmaking areas of interest include education, arts and culture, environment, and religious organizations.